-6.3.4.3.
+6.3.3.3.
 VALVE CONTROL

-The relay board also hosts two valve driver chips, each of which can drive up four valves.
-The main valve assembly is the NO/NO_X - Auto-zero solenoid valve component mounted right in front of the NO2 converter housing.

-• These two valves are actuated with 12 V supplied from the relay board and under the control of the CPU through the I2C bus.
+The relay board also hosts valve driver chips, each of which can drive up to four valves.
+The valve assemblies include the NO/NO_X TN_X/TN_X , Auto-Zero, Sample, Zero, and Span valves.
+These valves are actuated with 12 V supplied from the relay board and under the control of the CPU through the I^2C bus.